DamieFC/DamieFC/README.md

 # Hi!
 Hi!
 I'm Damien, aka GNUOverYou, GNUOverYooouu, DamieFC, and Damiepunk666 (the last one only on [Scratch](https://scratch.mit.edu/users/damiepunk666/)).
 I am a 13 year old pentester/web developer/punk music fanatic.
+I'm only good at low level programming (basically just C) and really high level (like ruby and python but nothing higher) and anything in between I suck at.
 <!--***
 ## Favorite Emojis
 :octocat: